hicommonwealth/edgeware-documentation/docs/understanding-edgeware/roadmap.md

 ### Assess Opportunity on Polkadot

-* Polkadot expected to launch in 2020.
+* Polkadot launched in May 2020, parachains to be added later this year.
 * Will require that the community approve and plan to acquire DOTs for parachain slot auction.

 ![](../.gitbook/assets/image%20%2810%29.png)